Old wide lens Super-Wide II 24 F2.8

 2.Usage

-This is likely a problem with this particular lens, but the one-sided blur and suspicious light in backlighting seem to be a design problem or the lens has deteriorated.
+It’s likely that this is a problem with the lens itself, but the one-sided blur and the strange light that appears when backlit seem to be a design problem or the lens is deteriorating.

-When shooting with white balance auto, there is a good chance that it will show a yellowish, nostalgic color.
-Since it is a digital camera, the color can be changed by adjusting the white balance on a PC, but I think it is fun to see such colors come out without adjustment as a lens flavor.
+When shooting with white balance auto, there’s a good chance that it will show a yellowish, nostalgic color.
+Since it’s a digital camera, you can change the color by adjusting the white balance on a PC, but I think it’s fun to see these colors come out without adjustment as a lens flavor.

-My experience using it has shown that it is a lens designed for use with color negatives in the film era, and not one that you would necessarily want to use in this digital age, but I’m glad I bought it just to be able to use it.
+My experience using it is that it’s a lens for use with color negatives from the film era, and not a lens that you would want to use in the digital age.

-The Sigma SD9 that I purchased at the same time had a problem with the Foveon sensor or peripheral circuitry, and I couldn’t record any decent images, so I feel like the price for two pieces of junk was a bit high.
+The Sigma SD9 I bought at the same time had a broken FOVEON sensor or peripheral circuit, and I couldn’t record images properly, so the price was high for two pieces of junk.

 Since this lens, Sigma has released 24mm focal length lenses, including the 24mm/F1.8 and Art 24mm/F1.4 for SLR cameras, and the 24mm/F1.4, 24mm/F3.5, and 24mm/F2 for mirrorless cameras.